 Put all the seasonings in a small bowl and reserve, then melt the butter in a two-quart saucepan over high heat.
 Cook the tasso until it’s brown, then add the chicken and cook till it’s brown.
 Stir frequently and scrape up the fond from the bottom of the pan.

-Stir in the seasonings and half of the onions, peppers, garlic and celery.
-Cook until the vegetables wilt, then stir in the tomato sauce and heat.
+Stir in the seasonings and half of the onions, peppers, garlic, and celery.
+Cook until the vegetable wilt, then stir in the tomato sauce and heat.

 Stir in the rest of the onions, peppers, garlic, tomatoes, and celery, and remove from the heat.
 Stir in the chicken stock and the raw rice, and mix well.
 Pour into a baking pan, and bake in a 350 degree Fahrenheit oven until the rice is tender.
 This should take about an hour.
 Remove the pan from the oven, stir and take out the bay leaves.
 Let the casserole sit for about five minutes before serving.